-(\) The number of shares and per share amounts have been retroactively restated to reflect the one for twelve (1 for 12) reverse stock split, which was effective on March 22, 2024.
+() The number of shares and per share amounts have been retroactively restated to reflect the one-for-twelve (1-for-12) reverse stock split, which was effective on March 22, 2024.

-9. COMMITMENTS AND CONTINGENCIES
+10. COMMITMENTS AND CONTINGENCIES

 Sales or Other Similar Taxes-Based on the location of the Company's current operations, the majority of sales tax is collected and remitted either by the Company or on its behalf by e-commerce marketplaces in most states within the U.S. To date, the Company has had no actual or threatened sales and use tax claims from any state where it does not already claim nexus or any state where it sold products prior to claiming nexus.
 However, the Company believes that the likelihood of incurring a liability as a result of sales tax nexus being asserted by certain states where it sold products prior to claiming nexus is probable.
-As of December 31, 2023 and March 31, 2024, the Company estimates that the potential liability, including current sales tax payable is approximately \$1.0 million, which has been recorded as an accrued liability.
+As of December 31, 2023 and September 30, 2024, the Company estimates that the potential liability, including current sales tax payable is approximately \$1.0 million and \$1.2 million, which has been recorded in accrued and other current liabilities on the Condensed Consolidated Balance Sheets.
 The Company believes this is the best estimate of an amount due to taxing agencies, given that such a potential loss is an unasserted liability that would be contested and subject to negotiation between the Company and the state, or decided by a court.

-Legal Proceedings-The Company is party to various actions and claims arising in the normal course of business.
+Legal Proceedings-From time to time, the Company is party to various actions and claims arising in the normal course of business.
 The Company does not believe that the final outcome of these matters will have a material adverse effect on the Company's financial position or results of operations.
 In addition, the Company maintains what it believes is adequate insurance coverage to further mitigate risk.
 However, no assurance can be given that the final outcome of such proceedings will not materially impact the Company's financial condition or results of operations.
 Further, no assurance can be given that the amount or scope of existing insurance coverage will be sufficient to cover losses arising from such matters.

 Settlement Agreement-On May 2, 2021, the Company entered into a settlement agreement with one of the Company's suppliers who agreed to pay the amount of \$3.0 million to the Company in three installments of \$1.0 million each, with the first payment to be paid on or before May 31, 2021, the second payment to be paid on or before September 30, 2021, and the third payment to be paid on or before November 30, 2021.
 Further, the supplier agreed to deliver certain goods as part of this settlement by September 30, 2021.
-Through the date of the accompanying Consolidated Financial Statements, the supplier has not paid in full its required first payment of \$1.0 million nor has it delivered the required quantity of goods.
+Through the date of the accompanying Condensed Consolidated Financial Statements, the supplier has not paid in full its required first payment of \$1.0 million nor has it delivered the required quantity of goods.
 The Company fully reserved \$4.1 million within prepaid and other current assets on its Consolidated Financial Statements during the year-ended December 31, 2022 and December 31, 2023.
 The Company has commenced legal action against the supplier and certain other parties to the matter.
 One of the parties to the matter has filed for bankruptcy and such legal action is being stayed until the resolution of such bankruptcy.
-The Company continues to reserve its legal options and rights on this matter as of March 31, 2024.
+The Company continues to reserve its legal options and rights on this matter as of September 30, 2024.